Applies only to Southwest Airlines booked directly with Southwest; Otherwise earn 1X

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.

 Cardholders earn 4x Rapid Rewards points on Southwest Airlines purchases.
-That’s a higher rewards earning rate on Southwest purchases than you’ll find on any other Southwest credit card.
-Plus you’ll earn 3x points on Rapid Rewards hotel and car rental partners.
+That’s a higher rewards earning rate on Southwest purchases than you’ll find on any other Southwest business credit card.

-Cardholders will earn 1,500 tier qualifying points toward A-List status for every $5,000 spent on purchases annually.
-While you probably don’t want to put that much spending on the card, you can conceivably spend all the way to A-List Preferred status by spending $470,000 on the card in a calendar year.
+Cardholders will earn 2,500 tier qualifying points toward A-List status for every $5,000 spent on purchases annually.
+While you probably don’t want to put that much spending on the card, you can conceivably spend all the way to A-List Preferred status by spending alone.

 Lastly, this card is great for getting more than halfway to a Southwest Companion Pass with the bonus offer.
 Read our guide on earning a Southwest Companion Pass for up to two years via new account bonuses.